Receiving End Current using Transmission Efficiency (STL) Solution

 How to Calculate Receiving End Current using Transmission Efficiency (STL)?

-Receiving End Current using Transmission Efficiency (STL) calculator uses Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)) to calculate the Receiving End Current, The Receiving End Current using Transmission Efficiency (STL) formula is defined as the current we have received at the receiving end of the system.
+Receiving End Current using Transmission Efficiency (STL) calculator uses Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)) to calculate the Receiving End Current, The Receiving End Current using Transmission Efficiency (STL) is the current that flows into the load connected at the end of the line, considering line impedance negligible.
+It is determined by the receiving end voltage and load impedance, typically calculated using Ohm's law.
 Receiving End Current is denoted by Ir symbol.

 How to calculate Receiving End Current using Transmission Efficiency (STL) using this online calculator?
 To use this online calculator for Receiving End Current using Transmission Efficiency (STL), enter Transmission Efficiency (η), Sending End Voltage (Vs), Sending End Current (Is), Sending End Phase Angle s), Receiving End Voltage (Vr) & Receiving End Phase Angle r) and hit the calculate button.
 Here is how the Receiving End Current using Transmission Efficiency (STL) calculation can be explained with given input values -> 7.009126 = 0.278*400*3.98*cos(0.5235987755982)/(380*cos(1.3089969389955)).